sthota11/cursor-like/README.md

-# cursor-like IDE using simple NODE JS script and interacting with an LLM
+# Cursor-like IDE using simple NODE JS script (OpenAI)

-## Simple Cursor like application which can create simple projects by taking user input and creates projects with respective files and expectation is that it works end to end.
+##### Simple Cursor like application which can create simple projects by taking user input and creates projects with respective files and expectation is that it works end to end.

 ### Apps like weather app, todo app and form submission apps are tested in this project.